pmem/pmdk/doc/pmreorder/pmreorder.1.md

 To help with this task, pmreorder sets an environmental variable PMREORDER_MARKERS.
-Said variable contains a subset of markers passed from the application, which is visible at the current state of pmreordering.
+Said variable contains a subset of markers passed from the application, which is visible at the current state of reordering.
 Individual markers are separated by vertical bar (‘|’).

 Example of how PMREORDER_MARKERS variable can be parsed in c++ using regex based environment variable tokener: